 The Sustainable Wallingford Buy Local Group was formed to make it easier to buy local products and to encourage us to grow more of our own food.
-We have produced Where to Buy Local since 2005 and update it regularly; click here to see it online.
+We have produced Where to Buy Local since 2005 and update it regularly; click here to see and search it online.

 Every time we buy something we make choices which affect local businesses, the environment and our community.
 There are many advantages in buying from local producers, including the chance to meet the people who produce the goods and re-establish the direct link between grower and consumer.
 You can ask how the goods have been produced, what are the ingredients of a cake or pie or whether vegetables have been sprayed.
 You can also say what you really like about a product and so have an effect on the quality of the things you buy and give useful feed back (and encouragement!) to the seller.